Hop-Constrained Metric Embeddings and their Applications: Introduction

-Next we study the group h.c. group Steiner forest problem, where we are given parameter $\red{h}$, and $k$ subset pairs $(S_1,R_1),\dots,(S_k,R_k)\subseteq V$, where for every $i\in[k]$, $S_i,R_i\subseteq V$.
-The goal is to construct a minimal weight forest $F$, such that for every $i$, there is a path with at most $\red{h}$ hops from a vertex in $S_i$ to a vertex in $R_i$.
-As the optimal solution to the h.c. group Steiner forest is not necessarily $\red{h}$ respecting, we cannot use \Cref{cor:hBoundedSubgraph}.
-Instead, we using our subgraph-preserving embeddings (\Cref{thm:Subgraph,thm:SubgraphAlt}) to obtain a bicriteria approximation.
-A similar result for the online h.c. group Steiner forest problem is presented in \Cref{thm:OnlineGroupSteinerForest}. \begin{restatable}[]{theorem}{GroupSteinerForest} Given an instance of the $\red{h}$-hop-constrained group Steiner forest problem with $k$ groups on a graph with polynomial aspect ratio, there is a poly-time algorithm that returns a subgraph $H$ such that $w(H)\le O(\log^4n\cdot\log k)\cdot\opt$, and $\hop_H(S_i,R_i)\le \red{O(\log^3n)\cdot h}$ for every $i$, where $\opt$ denotes the weight of the optimal solution.~ Alternatively, one can return a subgraph $H$ such that $w(H)\le \tilde{O}(\log^4n\cdot \log k)\cdot\opt$, and $\hop_H(S_i,R_i)\le \red{\tilde{O}(\log^2 n)\cdot h}$ for every $i$. \end{restatable}
+Next we study the h.c. group Steiner forest problem, where we are given a parameter $\red{h}$, and $k$ subset pairs $(S_1,R_1),\dots,(S_k,R_k)\subseteq V$, where for every $i\in[k]$, $S_i,R_i\subseteq V$.
+The goal is to construct a minimum-weight forest $F$, such that for every $i$, there is a path with at most $\red{h}$ hops from a vertex in $S_i$ to a vertex in $R_i$.
+As the optimal solution to the h.c. group Steiner forest is not necessarily $\red{h}$-respecting, we cannot use \Cref{cor:hBoundedSubgraph}.
+Instead, we use our subgraph-preserving embeddings (\Cref{thm:Subgraph,thm:SubgraphAlt}) to obtain a bicriteria approximation.
+A similar result for the online h.c. group Steiner forest problem is presented in \Cref{thm:OnlineGroupSteinerForest}. \begin{restatable}[]{theorem}{GroupSteinerForest} Given an instance of the $\red{h}$-h.c. group Steiner forest problem with $k$ groups on a graph with polynomial aspect ratio, there is a poly-time algorithm that returns a subgraph $H$ such that $w(H)\le O(\log^4n\cdot\log k)\cdot\opt$, and $\hop_H(S_i,R_i)\le \red{O(\log^3n)\cdot h}$ for every $i$, where $\opt$ denotes the weight of the optimal solution.~ Alternatively, one can return a subgraph $H$ such that $w(H)\le \tilde{O}(\log^4n\cdot \log k)\cdot\opt$, and $\hop_H(S_i,R_i)\le \red{\tilde{O}(\log^2 n)\cdot h}$ for every $i$. \end{restatable}